 Mere miles away from the US mainland, Victoria, BC is a worthy destination and constitutes international travel to boot!

-Situated on the southern tip of Canada’s Vancouver Island, only the Strait of Juan de Fuca separates the city from Port Angeles to the south, and the Haro Strait
+Situated on the southern tip of Canada’s Vancouver Island, only the Strait of Juan de Fuca separates the city from Port Angeles to the south, and the Haro Strait a

 Last month Pam Busboom explained everything that is needed to make an international flight originating in the United States.
 In part two, she goes step-by-step on how to fill out all of the online paperwork.

-In the second half of this article I’ll be walking you through exactly how to register on
+In the second half of this article I’ll be walking you through exactly how to register on t

 This document provides references for filing International Civil Aviation Organization (ICAO) Filed Flight Plans (FPL) and associated flight planning messages for flights within United States domestic airspace.